Platter garden

 Plants

-Soil has been applied to this plateau and a clay border made of bentonite grains has been made on the outside to prevent leaching.
-In between, riparian plants and home-grown willow shoots were planted, and insect-friendly flower seeds were sown.
-In the lee of the riparian plants, there is space for seeds (e.g. in waterfowl droppings) to germinate.
+Soil has been added to this plateau and a clay border made of bentonite granules has been created on the outside to prevent erosion.
+Between these, riparian plants and home-grown willow cuttings have been planted, and insect-friendly flower seeds have been sown.
+In the shelter of the riparian plants, there is space for seeds (e.g. in water bird droppings) to germinate.

 Slak op de plateautuin